IngoDiab/Log/README.md

 # Log
- A Utils class with method displaying logs w/ date & hour
+ A Utils class with method displaying logs w/ date & hour from a buffer and emptying the buffer in a file when it's overload